akki0602/bvrith-de-c1-team17-chargeiq-ev-station-utilization-analytics/docs/problem_charter.md

 Examples:

-- No production application
+No real cybersecurity data
-- No real customer data
+No production deployment
-- No payment gateway integration
+No hacking or penetration testing
-- No copied internet project submission
+No copied projects
-- No fake screenshots or unexplained AI-generated work
+No unexplained AI-generated work

 ---